Antimicrobial Fabrics

 hospital_bed

-Pressure management ulcer prevention as well as prevention of other superficial skin injuries is a vital aspect of inpatient hospital care.
+Pressure management ulcer prevention and the prevention of other superficial skin injuries are vital aspects of inpatient hospital care.
 70% of pressure ulcers are manageable by providing pressure management beds.
-This means that there is an ongoing demand for pressure management mattresses in the U.S. opening up a large growth potential for your company.
+This means there is an ongoing demand for pressure management mattresses in the U.S., opening up a considerable growth potential for your company.

-Patient care within a hospital must focus on support surface selection and identifying the products available to ensure patient comfort as well as the best possible surface for each patient's needs.
-It is unrealistic to provide exact support surfaces for each patient, however with the access to choices, such as the availability of various mattress pads, patient's comfort is enhanced.
-You can identify niche mattress market opportunities by better understanding the challenges hospitals face in providing adequate pressure management beds.
+Patient care in a hospital must prioritize support surface selection and identifying available products to ensure patient comfort and the most suitable surface for each individual’s needs.
+While providing exact support surfaces for every patient may be unrealistic, access to options, such as various mattress pads, enhances patient comfort.
+Identifying niche mattress market opportunities requires a better understanding of hospitals' challenges in providing adequate pressure management beds.

 Tissue Load Redistribution